 Live your island dream in Cyclades with this luxury new-build villa.
 It’s designed in a minimalist, Scandi-meets-Mediterranean style, with clean white interiors complemented by wooden and stone features.
 There is a further external guest house and swimming pool, so it could also work well as a holiday let.

 Buying in Greece

 If you’re tempted by any of these beautiful properties, don’t miss your free guide to buying in Greece, below.
-And, if you have any further questions about moving here, don’t hesitate to call your London-based Resource Centre +44(0)20 7898 0549 on or email email@example.com.
+And, if you have any further questions about moving here, don’t hesitate to call your London-based Resource Centre on +44(0)20 7898 0549 or email [email protected].